-- (a) A tender received after the last date and time when tenders should be received must be recorded as a late tender in the tender register. - (b) Such a late tender shall only be opened and considered for acceptance on the authorisation of the Head of Procurement and the Head of Democratic Services. - (c) The Head of Procurement and the Head of Democratic Services may consider that a tender received late should be considered for acceptance under the following circumstances: - (i) there is a bona fide reason, recorded in writing, for the tender being late; and

-- (ii) other tenders that have arrived on time have not been opened. - (d) Where a tender received late is for a contract greater than £50,000, the Head of Procurement and Head of Democratic Services shall in addition seek approval from the Cabinet Member for Finance, Property and Business Services prior to considering it for acceptance. - (e) Where a tender received late is for a contract value of greater than £250,000, the Head of Procurement and Head of Democratic Services shall in addition seek approval from the Leader of the Council prior to considering it for acceptance. - (f) In circumstances where the Head of Procurement and the Head of Democratic Services are uncertain whether a late tender should be opened and considered for acceptance, the matter should be referred to the Borough Solicitor for legal advice.
+- (a) A tender received after the last date and time when tenders should be received must be recorded as a late tender in the tender register. - (b) Such a late tender shall only be opened and considered for acceptance on the authorisation of the Head of Procurement and the Head of Democratic Services. - (c) The Head of Procurement and the Head of Democratic Services may consider that a tender received late should be considered for acceptance under the following circumstances: - (i) there is a bona fide reason, recorded in writing, for the tender being late; and - (ii) other tenders that have arrived on time have not been opened. - (d) Where a tender received late is for a contract greater than £50,000, the Head of Procurement and Head of Democratic Services shall in addition seek approval from the Borough Solicitor prior to considering it for acceptance. - (e) Where a tender received late is for a contract value of greater than £250,000, the Head of Procurement and Head of Democratic Services shall in addition seek approval from the Borough Solicitor prior to considering it for acceptance. - (f) In circumstances where the Head of Procurement and the Head of Democratic Services are uncertain whether a late tender should be opened and considered for acceptance, the matter should be referred to the Borough Solicitor for legal advice.